Center

 Using Artificial Intelligence (AI) to Improve Mental Health

-At the Decoding Mental Health Center, we use advanced artificial intelligence (AI) to help those who care for patients with mental health challenges.
-Our focus is the person, and then the machine.
-Our mission is to provide clinically useful precision information to families and caregivers.
+The Decoding Mental Health Center is an institutional initiative with over 20 years of experience developing and applying artificial intelligence (AI) to support those who care for patients with mental health challenges.
+Our work always begins with the person, then the machine.
+Our mission is to deliver clinically useful, precise information to families and caregivers.

 From small rural clinics and local public health agencies to national healthcare systems and international governments, we are creating purpose-driven innovations that have helped the mental health of more than 3 million people around the world.